 No need to tear out existing trees or shrubbery to make room for your pond.
 Instead, section off the vegetation you want to save, and allow them to continue growing in their own personal oasis surrounded by calming, reflective surfaces.

-Waterlilies are usually grown in submersed pot due to their abundant nature- and desire to cover all available water surfaces.
-Despite their beneficial qualities as oxygenators, they can end up looking a bit crowded, unless you desire a woodland pond look with a continued blooms and greenery through the growing season.
+Waterlilies are usually grown in a submerged pot due to their abundant nature- and desire to cover all available water surfaces.
+Despite their beneficial qualities as oxygenators, they can end up looking a bit crowded, unless you desire a woodland pond look with continued blooms and greenery through the growing season.

 Build a Pond Box

 I’ve talked often about how a garden pond serves as a different type of garden bed amongst your landscaping, but this project takes that suggestion seriously and literally creates a pond box for your garden pond.

 Pond features really are easy to create as this simple feature shows.
 Transform a blah corner into a beautiful garden pond with an afternoon of digging and planning to make it all yours!